 The focus ring of the Canon 100mm Macro is a delight to use: no too soft nor too hard.

-We do not feel any play and the resistance is just perfect to be able to dose our focus properly.
+We do not feel any play, and the resistance is just perfect to dose our focus correctly.

-I personally need 2, see 3 shots to explore the entire focus range, which makes a good stroke length and allows to be very precise, down to the millimeter.
+I need 2, see three shots to explore the entire focus range, which makes a good stroke length and allows to be very precise, down to the millimeter.

-And being able to do that in macro, it’s just wonderful.
+And being able to do that in macro, it's just incredible.

 Is the Autofocus Efficient?

-I’ll be blunt with you, even though autofocus is very fast and efficient, I just never use it.
+I'll be blunt with you; even though autofocus is very fast and efficient, I never use it.

-Indeed, in macro photography it is very complicated to work in auto-focus, because the vegetation is very dense and it is not rare to have a lot of element between the lens and the subject.
+Indeed, it is very complicated to work in auto-focus in macro photography because the vegetation is very dense.
+It is not rare to have a lot of elements between the lens and the subject.

 So, under these conditions, the autofocus is unable to focus on the subject and skates infinitely.
-I am therefore 100% of the time in manual (and I advise you to do the same).
+Therefore, I am 100% of the time in the manual (and I advise you to do the same).